Louis-Aime/Milesian-calendar/index.md

 [The light Milesian clock](./lightmilesianclock.html).

-## Just display the date in your current Locale
+## Just display today's date in Milesian using your current Locale

 Write today's date in Milesian, after fetching the modules and the pldr.xml file: